HollyAdele/hollyadele.github.io/_posts/2020-5-22-braun-ted-talks.md

 ### Nikki: Using neuroscience to help you change.

 Triggered: when a you have a negative emotional reaction and your whole day is shot.
 You have 10-15 seconds between event and reaction, and if you don't avoid being triggered it will take 5-6 hours to recover.
 During normal brain function, you can process 8-12 pieces of information.
-When you are triggered, you can only process 1.
+When you are triggered, you can only process one.

 Reflect on the day, identify your triggers.
 Recognize those situations and go a new way.
 Practice alternate reactions, like box breathing.
 In for 3 seconds, hold for 3, out 3, hold 3.